fmxsh/tot-ontology/README.md

 #### Completeness

 A _thing of things_ is the structuring of perception that represents the completeness of any object.
 A _thing of things_ stears to organize perception of a thing into a complete organization of all aspects the thing.
 That means: every possible aspect of the thing is structured in perception.
-A thing can be perceived without explicit awareness of all its aspects, (identity, purpose, constitution etc...), but because the object consist of all those aspects, it still describes itself as such, merely by occuring to perception.
+A thing can be perceived without explicit awareness of all its aspects, (identity, constitution etc...), but because the object consist of all those aspects, it still describes itself as such, merely by occuring to perception.
 However, the quality of the thing, meaning the choice-influencing form it adopts in perception, depends on how the perception is structured.
 This ontology structures perception in th best possible form, because it captures all aspects of the thing.

 ### Thing properties